ayraforum/ayra-working-groups/governance-artifacts/code-of-conduct.md

 description: Ayra's Code of Conduct (under development)
 ---

+# Our Pledge
+In the interest of fostering an open and welcoming environment, we as community members pledge to make participation in our projects and our community a harassment-free and inclusive experience for everyone.

+This Community Code of Conduct (“Code”) outlines our behavior expectations as members of our community in all Ayra Association activities, both offline and online.
+It is not intended to govern scenarios or behaviors outside of the scope of Ayra Association activities.
+Nor is it intended to replace or supersede the protections offered to all our community members under the law.
+Please follow both the spirit and letter of this Code and encourage other members to follow these principles into our work.
+Failure to read or acknowledge this Code does not excuse a member from compliance with the Code.

 # Code of Conduct

 We are working towards formal policies and procedures for our code of conduct.
 The Ayra Transitional Board of Directors has this as an active work item.